Tax Penalty Details and Exemptions

 American Indian tribes.
 Members of a federally recognized American Indian tribe, or those who are eligible for services through an Indian Health Services provider.

-Covered California does not determine exemptions.
+Covered California does not determine exemptions and does not issue certificates of exemptions.
 Exemption applications are now available from the federal government.
 For more information and links to the application, visit www.healthcare.gov/exemptions or call the federal marketplace at (800) 318-2596.
+Individuals over the age of 30 who have certificates of exemptions must purchase their catastrophic plan directly through a Covered California carrier outside of Covered California.

 Minimum Essential Coverage